On this page:

 |This software is licensed under an academic license agreement between MIT and Wolfram Research.
 It may be used only by MIT faculty, staff and students (Authorized Users) in support of classroom instruction and research activities of students, teaching faculty and staff, and research staff.
 The right to use the Programs for any other purpose, including commercial purposes, is expressly prohibited.
 Authorized Users must stop using the software and delete it (and any accompanying license key) from any non MIT-owned computers they have installed it on when they cease to be affiliated with MIT.
 By clicking on the links below, you agree that you are an Authorized User, that you will use the software only for MIT purposes, and that you will comply with the stated termination conditions when you leave MIT.|

-You will need the installer for your platform (access limited to MIT faculty/staff) which you can download from the following links:
+You will need the download manager or installer for your platform (access limited to MIT faculty/staff) which you can download from the following links:

-When a new Mathematica release becomes available from the vendor, we will change the installer version.
-You can revisit this page to look for the updates, and install the new version as per step 1. below (if you haven't deleted your existing mathpass file you should not need to perform the activation steps).
+When a new Mathematica release becomes available from the vendor, we will change the download version.
+You can revisit this page to look for the updates.

 On the Macintosh, you will need to enter the Administrator Password to install Mathematica Extras for all users.

-On Linux, you may need to copy the installer to the local hard drive to avoid an error message about insufficient disk space, and you may need to be logged in as root to install to the default location (/usr/local/Wolfram).
+On Linux, you may need to copy the installer to the local hard drive to avoid an error message about insufficient disk space, and you may need to be logged in as root to install to the default location for all users (/usr/local/Wolfram).

 - Launch Mathematica; this may happen automatically (on Linux, perform the first launch as root if you want the password file to be installed for all users in the default location); the activation dialog will open.
 Do not enter an Activation Key; click on Other ways to activate instead.